swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-22-move-the-ml-experiment-data-to-the-cloud.md

 ### Link a billing account to the project

-Link a billing account to the project to be able to create to create cloud
+Link a billing account to the project to be able to create cloud resources:
-resources:

 List the billing accounts with the following command: